Hiwonder-docs/LanderPi/source/docs/12_Large_AI_Model_Course.md

 >
 > * **The robot must be connected to the Internet, either in STA (LAN) mode or AP (direct connection) mode via Ethernet.**

 1)  Power on the robot and connect it to a remote control tool like VNC.
-For detail informations, please refer to [4.
-Development Environment Setup and Configuration]() in the user manual.
+For detail informations, please refer to [1.4 Development Environment Setup and Configuration](https://wiki.hiwonder.com/projects/LanderPi/en/latest/docs/1_LanderPi_User_Manual.html#development-environment-setup-and-configuration) in the user manual.

 2)  On the Raspberry Pi desktop, double-click the icon <img src="../_static/media/chapter_12/section_3/media/image21.png" style="width:30px" class="common_img"/> to open the terminal, and enter the ROS2 development environment.